rtfeldman/dotfiles/README.md

 fi
 ```

+Install iTerm2, then:

-Install iTerm2, then add a custom modifier for Cmd+S that has it send
+* Add a custom modifier for Cmd+S that has it send
 hex code 0x13 (Ctrl-S, which nvim will then use to Save).
-Do the same for
-Cmd+O and 0x10 (Ctrl-P).
+* Do the same for Cmd+O and 0x10 (Ctrl-P).
+* Import the nvim.itermcolors found in this repo.